Vyral/base-template/_posts/2019-11-27-2-important-things-to-keep-in-mind-about-the-loan-buying-process.md

 date: 2019-11-27 21:54:39
 tags:
   - Home Buyer Tips
-excerpt: Here are a couple important things to know about the loan buying process.
+excerpt: Here are a couple of important things to know about the loan buying process.
 enclosure:
 pullquote: >-
   Buying a home is an emotional process in general, and it can be mentally